swcarpentry/DEPRECATED-boot-camps/BashShellKeyPoints.rst

 Editor
 ------

 Bash shell has many editors including vi, xemacs and nano.

-Users are recommended to use the editor they are familiar with.
+Attendees are recommended to use the editor they are familiar with.
+If they don't have one then recommend nano and give a quick demo.
 ::

  nano somefile.txt